How to make your wedding day green

 Almost anything can be found locally, but some things are more important than others.
 Food and drinks are a great place to start.
 If there's a good micro-brewery down the road, why use up the earth's precious resources trucking in a keg of your favorite organic ale?
 For finding local food producers, check out networking sites like Local Harvest in the US.
 And while you're at it, take a look at our guide to the 100 mile liquid diet.
 Flowers are also worth sourcing locally - community gardens such as SEEDS in Durham, NC (which this TreeHugger chose for his upcoming wedding) are a good place to start.

 - Source green

 Everything you buy or rent for your wedding will have an environmental and social impact, so keep this notion high on the list when planning.
 Can you encourage caterers to use organic produce?
 What is your dress made of?
 How was the gold in the rings mined?
-Did those tasty little gift bags of chocolate involve slave labor?
+Did those tasty little gift bags of chocolate involve slave labor or unfair prices for farmers?
 Even if you can't establish the green credentials of every single supplier, at least by asking questions about such issues you are already making a difference.
 Remember though, what is green may not always be obvious--while a hemp suit may be a good eco-statement, if it is going to sit in the closet for most of your married life, you could be much better off with a traditional rental service.
 Similarly, party rentals for things like linens and glasses are a classic example of a product service system--something we are very keen on here at TreeHugger.
 They provide the perfect means for getting the most use out of minimal resources.
 And don't forget your local thrift store--ball jars make excellent vases and a pre-loved wedding dress can get you a classic look at a fraction of the price.